oribarilan/JavaTestGenerator/README.md

 	>	*	`python testgen.py "C:\MyJavaWorkspace\MyJavaProject\" > output.txt`

 ## Examples
-All examples contain `Generated_Test_Classes` folder at their root folder, that contains the generated Java test classes outputted by the script
+All examples contain `Generated_Test_Classes` folder at their root folder, each contain the generated Java test classes outputted by the script

 ### 1. Calculator
 Credit to [Jim](https://codereview.stackexchange.com/users/29439/jim) for [this code](https://codereview.stackexchange.com/questions/30950/simple-calculator-in-java) found at Stackexchange